shredthaGNAR/list-of-my-starred-repos/README.md

 * [ayushhroyy/elegantfox](https://github.com/ayushhroyy/elegantfox): An "elegent" theme for Firefox
 * [Zonnev/elementaryos-firefox-theme](https://github.com/Zonnev/elementaryos-firefox-theme): This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS user interface.
 * [Zonnev/elementaryos5-firefox-theme](https://github.com/Zonnev/elementaryos5-firefox-theme): This theme for Firefox supports all the window buttons layouts from Tweaks and it blends into the elementary OS 5 (Hera) user interface.
+* [11ty/eleventy](https://github.com/11ty/eleventy): A simpler site generator.
+Transforms a directory of templates (of varying types) into HTML.
 * [11ty/eleventy-base-blog](https://github.com/11ty/eleventy-base-blog): A starter repository for a blog web site using the Eleventy static site generator.
 * [blake-regalia/elitouch.bttpreset](https://github.com/blake-regalia/elitouch.bttpreset): A generative BetterTouchTool preset w/ special support for Spotify, Sublime Text 3, and Terminal
 * [jmathai/elodie](https://github.com/jmathai/elodie): An EXIF-based photo assistant, organizer  and workflow automation tool.